Celine Dion Says Late Husband Gives Her The ‘Courage’ To Perform

 For the first time in over a decade, Celine Dion will tour North America.
 Tickets go on sale Friday, April 12.
 Team Celine presale starts Monday, April 8.
 For more info including all tour dates go to celinedion.com – Team Céline .
 Pour la première fois depuis plus de dix ans, Céline Dion sera en tournée nord-américaine.
 Les billets seront mis en vente le vendredi 12 avril et la prévente Team Céline débutera le lundi 8 avril.
 Pour plus d’informations, incluant toutes les dates de tournées, allez au celinedion.com – Team Céline

 The first of her residencies began in 2003 and lasted until 2007.
-The second began in 2011 and will end in June 2019 reported VOA News.
-She has performed well over 1000 shows at Ceasars Palace since initially beginning her residency, a groundbreaking move at the time for a current-day artist.
+The second began in 2011 and will end in June 2019, reported VOA News.
+She has performed well over 1,000 shows at Ceasars Palace since initially beginning her residency, a groundbreaking number for a current-day artist.

 View this post on Instagram